YuriAguiar/easy-spark/README.md

 http://localhost:4567/simple/hello
 ```

-For default, EasySpark create a different URL to each method following the pattern:
+By default, EasySpark create a different URL to each method following the pattern:

 ```java
 http://host:port/controller/method